andrew/ultimate-awesome/README.md

 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [awesome-normalizing-flows](https://github.com/janosh/awesome-normalizing-flows) - Awesome resources on normalizing flows.
+- [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
 - [Awesome-Multimodal-Research](https://github.com/Eurus-Holmes/Awesome-Multimodal-Research) - A curated list of Multimodal Related Research.
 - [awesome-zk](https://github.com/ventali/awesome-zk) - A curated list of awesome ZK resources, libraries, tools and more.  .
 - [awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.